 I am a semi-retired hydrogeologist working in the environmental field; specifically the areas of water resources, mining, sinkholes, contamination assessments, and surface and ground water monitoring.
 I have worked for local government agencies, geotechnical engineering companies and the US Geological Survey during my career.
 Other things I have done include hotel/motel management, selling seaplanes, owning a salt-water aquarium business, pet shop and breeding parrots.
 From 2001-2003 I served as President of the Florida Association of Professional Geologists a section of the American Institute of Professional Geologists.
 I am also active in our local family history society, the Central Florida Genealogical Society.

 Genealogy is one of my main hobbies and the main focus of this website.
 I also enjoy building, repairing, and programming computer (including working on these web pages).
-I have beta tested a number of versions of Windows with Microsoft including ME, XP, Window Home Server, Vista and Windows 7 and 8.
+I have beta tested a number of versions of Windows with Microsoft including ME, XP, Window Home Server, Vista and Windows 7, 8 and 10.
 I also test products for Symantec.
-I enjoy fishing when I get the chance and like to read both fiction and no-fiction.
+I enjoy fishing when I get the chance and like to read both fiction and nonfiction.

 My Family History